Enhancing Budgeting Accuracy & Reliability

 We leverage our comprehensive database with over a decade of historic data to produce better, more accurate estimates.

 Realistic Cost Estimates

 Estimating costs is one of the most essential steps when planning a construction project.
-As part of our comprehensive preconstruction process, JRM Construction Management delivers expert construction cost estimating services in New York, New Jersey, California, and across the U.S. Our clients benefit from a realistic cost estimate that will enhance budgeting accuracy and reliability.
+As part of our comprehensive preconstruction process, JRM Construction Management delivers expert construction cost estimating services in New York, New Jersey, California, Florida, and across the U.S. Our clients benefit from a realistic cost estimate that will enhance budgeting accuracy and reliability.

 The JRM team includes experienced estimators and project managers who will review your drawings or VDC models and generate a carefully considered estimate you can trust.
 Our proven process and comprehensive database with over a decade of historical data allow us to produce better, more accurate cost projections that significantly reduce the likelihood of change orders during the construction phase.
 As a result, our clients have fewer concerns about overruns or unanticipated scheduling delays.

 JRM has established a thoughtful tiered value engineering process that allows our clients to see numerous potential cost savings options, giving them the ability to make smart, educated decisions.